The Rules and Regulations for the Wavemaker Fellowship Program

 4.Applicants for whom the Award is likely to play a substantial role in bringing them to or keeping them in Rhode Island, as evidenced by, for example, out-of-state offer letters or existing out-of-state employment;

-5.Applicants for whom an Award would represent “last dollar” loan assistance, meaning that the Applicant will have taken advantage of other reasonably available loan assistance programs.
+5.Applicants for whom an Award would represent “last dollar” loan assistance, meaning that the Applicant will have taken advantage of other reasonably available loan assistance and loan forgiveness programs.

-E.The Fellowship Committee shall reserve seventy percent (70%) of the Awards issued in a calendar year to Applicants who are permanent residents of the State or who attended an institution of higher education located in the State when they incurred the Eligible Expenses to be repaid.
+F.The Fellowship Committee shall reserve seventy percent (70%) of the Awards hereunder issued in a calendar year to Applicants who are permanent residents of the State or who attended an institution of higher education located in the State when they incurred the Eligible Expenses to be repaid.

-A.The Fellowship Committee shall mail an Award Letter to each Applicant selected for an Award, with a copy to the Tax Division.
+A.The Fellowship Committee shall email an Award Letter to each Applicant selected for an Award, with a copy to the Tax Division which shall include an indication on whether the Applicant is a STEM/Design Fellow or a Healthcare Fellow.

-B.The Applicant shall have thirty (30) days from the date of mailing of an Award Letter to accept the Award by countersigning the Award Letter and delivering an executed copy to the Corporation.
+B.The Applicant shall have thirty (30) days from the date of emailing of an Award Letter to accept the Award by countersigning the Award Letter and delivering an executed copy to the Corporation.

 C.An Award shall be deemed withdrawn if not timely accepted by an Applicant.